pujita19/Self-Watering-Plant-IoT/README.md

 * Arduino code shouldn't contain read write IoT cloud dashboard variables.

 ### Include LiquidCrystal library for LCD
+* Include library <LiquidCrystal_I2C.h> to run code for LCD.
+IoT cloud takes care of library imports by itself and you need not put additional effort apart from including the library in code.
+* To use this library in Arduino IDE, you need to download LiquidCrystal library using the zip file provided in the code.
+Add the library in Arduino IDE using Sketch/Include Library/Add .ZIP Library tab.

 ## Circuit
 ### Circuit diagram